If I forget you, O Jerusalem, let my right hand forget her cunning. . .

 and dash them against the rock!

-In the aftermath of the Shoah, after the brutal extermination of the Lithuanian Jewish community, these words are still difficult to read--but they are also understandable.
-Lust for vengeance is human, and the psalm speaks honestly about the raw but real state of survivors' hearts.
+In the aftermath of the Nazis' brutal extermination of Lithuania's Jewish community, with the help of far too many local collaborators, the psalmist's words are still difficult to read--yet they are also understandable.
+In the wake of catastrophic injustice, lust for vengeance is an honest human emotion.
+Psalm 137 speaks truth about the raw but real state of the hearts of the survivors and their children.
+After the Shoah, we cannot easily dismiss its anger.

-And yet. . . we, the Jewish people, have indeed sung God's song in many strange and alien lands.
-Not all singing is celebration.
-We also sing the blues.
-Dirges.
-Laments.
-And the real magic of music is that it can contain a vast and even discordant wellspring of feelings, like life itself: celebration and mourning, love and loss, despair and longing and hope.
+And yet. . . we, the Jewish people, have sung God's songs in many strange and alien lands.
+It's important to remember that not all singing is celebration.
+We also moan the blues.
+We chant dirges and keen heartbreaking laments.
+These songs, too, are beautiful, in their own way.
+Indeed, much of music's magic lies in its unique ability to express a vast array of deeply dissonant feelings, thus echoing the conflict and complexity of life itself: celebration and mourning, love and loss, despair and longing and hope--sometimes all in a single chord.

-I want to sing that kind of song, full of contradictory tones, amidst these willows, on this journey.
-I do not sing for the captors' entertainment, but for the dead--and for today's living, Jewish and gentile, for the tragic end of the Jewish communities of Lita, but also for the many centuries of vital life they sustained here: sacred and secular, pious and revolutionary and artistic.
-They sang for Zion and they sang for their homeland here in the "Jerusalem of the north."
-I sing with them, for them.
+Today, by the willows of Lita, I want to sing that kind of paradoxical, contradictory song.
+I sing, not for anyone else's self-satisfied entertainment at our distress, but for the Shoah's dead--and for today's living, Jewish and gentile.
+I sing for the tragic end of Lita's Jewish communities--and for the centuries of vital life that they sustained here, which so profoundly shaped the traditions that I have inherited: sacred and secular, pious and revolutionary and artistic.
+Here in my family's homeland, the Litvaks sang, for far away Zion and for their proud culture right here in the "Jerusalem of the north."

-In this morning's prayers, I focused on the Kedusha, in which we praise God's holiness.
-What is the nature of holiness/kedusha?
-The greatest of our commentators, Rashi, answers with one word: holiness is perushim--separateness.
-To be holy is to be distinct, set apart from the rest.
+In this morning's prayers, my focus fixes on Kedusha, in which we proclaim God's sanctity.
+Davening by the riverside, I ponder: What is the nature of holiness/kedusha?
+The greatest of Jewish Torah commentators, Rashi, answers this query with one word: holiness is perushim--separateness.
+For Rashi, to be holy is to be distinct, set apart from the rest.
 It is the opposite of assimilation, of fitting in.

-Either way, this is a long distance from the life that I have chosen.
-A few days ago, in a Skype call, my brother Jon asked what I thought our ancestors would make of us, liberal American Jews.
+Either way, it's a very different kind of Jewish life from the one I've chosen.
+A few days ago, in Kedainiai, I spoke with my brother, Jon, via Skype.
+He has a longstanding interest in Musar and, with that in mind, asked what I thought our Litvak ancestors would make of us as liberal American Jews.
 I told him that, being no prophet, I cannot know the answer.
-I, too, wonder what they would think of our world, in which our "separateness"--and maybe our holiness, too--is much diminished.
-I like to believe that they would have recognized that every Jewish generation must find its own ways to live Jewishly while still being true to the evolving tradition.
+I, too, wonder what they would think of our culture, in which "separateness"--and maybe holiness, too--is much diminished.
+I like to believe that they would have recognized that every generation of Jews must find their own ways to live in the ever-changing world while remaining true to our evolving tradition.
 But who knows?
-After nearly three decades in the rabbinate, I still don't have a formula for the establishing and maintaining the proper balance of separation and engagement, holiness and secularity.
-I am not Shimon or Mendel Finkelstein, and Boise isn't Kovno.
-And my great great grandchildren, wherever they choose to live, will have their own responses to Jewish wisdom, life, and law that will no doubt be very different from my own.
+After nearly three decades in the rabbinate, I still don't have a good answer for what constitutes the proper balance of separation and engagement, holiness and secularity.
+I am not Shimon or Mendel Finkelstein.
+Boise isn't Kovno.
+And my great great grandchildren, wherever they choose to live, will have their own relationships with Jewish wisdom, life, and law that will no doubt be very different from my own.

 So it goes.
 So it has always gone.

 Forty minutes after this break, we arrive at the confluence itself.
-The Nemunas is enormous.
-After paddling small rivers for so many days, it's a real shift in perspective.
-Best of all, after the stagnant Nevezis, the current here is powerful, pushing us downstream with impressive strength and consistency.
-When we crossed over into the Nemunas, known in Lithuania as the "Father of Rivers," we sang Sh'hecheyanu, then rode the flow for an hour or so to the pier at Zapiskis, where we got out to rest, and where I am now writing. . .
+The Nemunas is known throughout Lithuania as the "Father of Rivers" and once we enter it, we understand why.
+After paddling small rivers for so many days, this is a real shift in perspective.
+The horizon opens, the sky expands, the water darkens and deepens and, best of all, after the stagnant Nevezis, the powerful current pushes us downstream with impressive strength and constancy.
+As we cross the eddy line into the mainstream, we sing Sh'hecheyanu.
+Praised are You, Eternal One. . . for bringing us to this time.
+Then, for an hour or so, with a breeze at our backs, we ride the flow to the Zapiskis pier, where we take out to rest, read, and write.

-The Zionist pioneers sought to create--and become--what they called "new Jews."
-They saw the Diaspora as a place where Jews lived cut off from nature, huddled in dimly-lit study halls, physically weak and unaccustomed to manual labor.
+In the late nineteenth and first half of the twentieth centuries, Zionist pioneers in the land of Israel created the mythology of a new breed of tough, blue collar Jews.
+Mostly young, secular, and socialist, they looked back at the diaspora they'd left behind as a place where their parents and grandparents lived cut off from nature, huddled in dimly-lit study halls, physically weak and unaccustomed to manual labor.
 The foremost philosopher of this movement, A.D.
 Gordon wrote: "And when you. . . return to Nature, that day your eyes will open, you will stare straight into the eyes of Nature and in its mirror you will see your image.
 You will know that when you hid from Nature, you hid from yourself.
 We who have been turned away from nature--if we desire life, we must establish a new relationship with nature."
-The Zionists saw themselves as a conscious, radical break from the past, a new generation of tough Jews, living on kibbutzim and earning their living by the sweat of their brows.
-Slabodka was the epitome of the world they wished to leave behind.
+These New Jews imagined that they were making a conscious, radical break from the past, living on kibbutzim and earning their living by the sweat of their brows.
+Slabodka epitomized the world they wished to leave behind.

-But as it turns out, these stereotypes are simplistic.
-Right here on these rivers there were plenty of Litvaks who fit the description of the tough, new Jews.
-While my male ancestors learned Torah in Keidan and Slabodka, others ran timber downstream, living on rafts and camping in the nearby fields.
-The towns along the Nemunas were almost all shtetlach, rural villages full of Jewish shopkeepers, merchants and innkeepers.
+But those stereotypes were simplistic from the start, blind to the complexities and varieties of Eastern European Jewish diaspora life.
+Many of Jews who lived along Lithuania's rivers were every bit as rugged and acculturated to the natural environment as their brothers and sisters in Palestine.
+While my male ancestors learned Torah in Keidan and Slabodka, other, very different Litvaks ran timber downstream, living on rafts and camping in the nearby fields.
+The towns along the Nemunas were almost all shtetlach, rural villages full of Jewish shopkeepers, merchants and tradesmen and women.
 This is what Pinkas Kehillot Lita says about Zapiskis (in Yiddish, Sapizishok):

 Jews probably began to settle in Sapizishok at the beginning of the 19th century. . .
 They made their living in the timber trade, transporting logs around the Nemunas River.
 They were village folk, and like their neighbors, they would react to injustice with fists.
 At the same time, they had warm Jewish hearts and open minds towards charity issues. . .
 They owned the flour and saw mills. . . and a Zionist atmosphere prevailed.

 We move so quickly down the Nemunas!
-In less than five minutes, we cover distances that took thirty on the stagnant Nevezis yesterday.
-The current is so strong, bearing us from one former shtetl to another.
-They line the banks regularly.
+In less than five minutes, we cover distances that took at least half an hour on yesterday's stagnant Nevezis.
+The current sweeps us along, past one former shtetl after another.
+They line the banks like clockwork.

-Finally, we made camp in a field on the left bank, just before Vilkija (Yiddish: Vilki).
-We are about thirty kilometers northeast of Kaunas; when Jews first settled here, in the 18th century, the only link between Vilki and Kovno was by boat.
+We make camp in a field on the left bank, just before Vilkija (Yiddish: Vilki).
+We're about thirty kilometers northeast of Kaunas; when Jews first settled here, in the 18th century, the only link between Vilki and Kovno was by boat.
 Indeed, the entry in Pinkas Kehillot Lita notes:

-I like to imagine that Rosa and I are following in the footsteps--or paddle strokes--of the konzhortniki, the Jewish river rats.
+I like to think of Rosa and myself as following in the footsteps--or paddle strokes--of these konzhortniki, the Jewish river rats.
 The analogy is, of course, imperfect.
-Their task was far more arduous: day in, day out, through all four seasons, including winter snow and ice.
-We are summer pilgrims, with a state-of-the-art hardshell kayak, stopping for water and fries and kebabs along the way.
-Still, they inspire me.
-I love knowing that while my ancestors were debating Talmud and Mussar in Slabodka, a very different breed of Jews were riding the rivers.
-Indeed, I think that Israel Salanter created the Mussar movement for these working people at least as much as for the scholars.
-Over time, Mussar would become marginalized (before Alan Morinis revived the tradition among non-Orthodox Americans) and hidden away in ultra-Orthodox yeshivot.
-But Salanter loved--and dearly wished to influence--amchah, the ordinary working people.
+Their lot was incomparably more arduous: risking life and limb to haul timber, day in, day out, through spring floods, summer drought, winter's bone-chilling snow and ice.
+We are more like the Kulautova vacationers, galavanting downstream in our state-of-the-art hardshell kayak, with stops for drinks, kebabs and fries along the way.
+Still, these Jewish outdoorsmen inspire me.
+I love knowing that while my ancestors sat in Slabodka debating Talmud and Musar, a very different breed of Jews were out riding the rivers.
+Indeed, it is worth noting that Rabbi Israel Salanter created the Musar movement for these working people at least as much as for the scholars.
+Over time, Musar was marginalized, hidden away in elite ultra-Orthodox yeshivot.
+But Salanter loved--and most dearly wished to influence--amchah, the ordinary people.
+Under the leadership of Alan Morinis, today's Musar revival among non-Orthodox American Jews continues in that spirit.
+Body and soul, brains and brawn, Torah and rivers.

-This evening in camp, we get to bathe, rest, relax.
-Indeed, our pace should be leisurely for the next few days.
-Jurbarkas is well within reach by Friday, given the distance and strength of current.
+This evening in camp, we bathe, rest, relax.
+If the current remains steady, our pace should be leisurely for the next few days.
+Jurbarkas should be well within reach by Friday.
 We are thinking--and hoping--that the toughest paddling is behind us--at least until we reach the Curonian Lagoon.